zincbase/zincserver/docs/Binary format specification.md

 ## Checksums

-* Header checksum: a 32 bit CRC32C (I.e. Castaganoli) checksum for all the primary header bytes in the range [0:32].
+* Header checksum: a 32 bit CRC32C (I.e. Castagnoli) checksum for all the primary header bytes in the range [0:32].
 Note this doesn't include the checksum itself.

-* Payload checksum: a 32 bit CRC32C (I.e. Castaganoli) checksum for all the rest of the bytes in the entry.
+* Payload checksum: a 32 bit CRC32C (I.e. Castagnoli) checksum for all the rest of the bytes in the entry.
 Starting at byte 40.
 Note this doesn't include the checksum itself.

 ## Secondary header